AlexCLeduc/django-data-fetcher/README.md

 # django-data-fetcher

-The manual cousin to graphql dataloaders

 ## Installation

 ```bash
 pip install data-fetcher
 ```

-After installing, you'll need to add our dependency, `django-middleware-global-request`, to your middleware:
+After installing, you'll need to add our sub-dependency (which is automaticaly installed), `django-middleware-global-request`, to your middleware:

 ```python